tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 | rdfs:        | http://www.w3.org/2000/01/rdf-schema        |
 | skos:        | http://www.w3.org/2004/02/skos/core#        |
 | xsd:         | http://www.w3.org/2001/XMLSchema#           |

+### 1.7 Referring to Terms (normative)
+In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., `https://rs.tdwg.org/bdqffdq/terms` for `bdqffdq:`) MUST be provided.
+In less formal descriptions where the technical precision is not needed, the preferred label (skos:prefLabel, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
+You will find all of these methods of referring to BDQ-related terms through the BDQ documentation.

 ## 2 Use of Terms (normative)